 - Capital to start a new business

-Some people think that we could see more people taking out a home equity loan in the coming years under a Trump administration.
+Some people think that we could see more people taking out a home equity loan in the coming years under the Biden administration.
 Here are the big reasons why:

-In November 2016 after the election, the consumer confidence index soared to levels not seen in more than eight years.
-The reason for this could be that people were feeling more optimistic with Trump becoming president, or they just feel more hope because the presidential race was finally decided.
+In October of 2023, the consumer confidence index plummeted to levels not seen in more than 40 years.
+The reason for this could be that people were feeling concerned about soaring inflation and rising interest rates.

 If the labor participation rate rebounds and the home-ownership rate for Millennials rises, then we anticipate home equity exploding.
 When people feel more confidence in the future, they are more likely to buy things.

 They also are more likely to take out equity loans.
-People taking out home equity loans and the masses suggest that people are feeling confident enough about their finances to take on more debt on their own residence.
+People taking out home equity loans and the masses suggest that people are feeling confident enough about their finances to refinance their personal debt on their own residence.

-While it is possible that rates could go up in December 2016, home equity loan rates are still near record lows.
+While it is possible that rates could go up in November 2023, home equity loan rates are still very attractive.
 As people are feeling more confident in the future under a Trump administration, we think that they will be more likely to buy things on credit.
 Rather than putting expenses on a high interest credit card, some people will likely decide to buy things with the very low interest equity loan secured by their home in the form of a second mortgage.

 - Lump-Sum Loans with Fixed Home Equity Rates